 Pivot Transformation in SSIS 2008 R2

 Pivot transformation in SSIS allows you to perform a pivot operation on your input data.
-Here, we are going to explain pivot transformation in SSIS 2008R2 using a simple example so that you can understand it better.
+Here, we will explain pivot transformation in SSIS 2008R2 using a simple example so that you can understand it better.

 Scenario: We want to PIVOT the below table using Pivot transformation in SSIS 2008 R2 for the desired output.